 Intra-day update: rupee up against US dollar

-The Pakistani rupee made gains against the US dollar and was up 0.41% during the trading session on Monday.
+The Pakistani rupee registered marginal gains against the US dollar, appreciating 0.7% during the early hours of trading on Friday.

 This is an intra-day update